Subscriptions

 If you choose to increase the price of your subscription, you have the option to preserve prices for existing subscribers.

-If you increase the price of a subscription without preserving prices, all existing subscribers must consent to the new price before their next renewal date.
-If they do not consent to the new price or take no action, their subscription expires at the end of their current billing cycle.
+If you increase the price of a subscription without preserving prices, existing subscribers may need to consent to the new price before their next renewal date, based on certain criteria below.
+If they do not consent to the new price or take no action, their subscription expires at the end the last billing cycle at the former price.

-After your price increase goes into effect, Apple will automatically inform existing subscribers through email and push notifications, and attempt to obtain consent to the higher price.
+After your price increase goes into effect, Apple will automatically inform existing subscribers and request consent to the higher price.
 The timing of these notifications depends on the length of the subscription, and there is a minimum required notice.
 If a price increase occurs within the minimum required notice period, subscribers will renew at their existing price for one more billing period, and will be notified before the end of their next billing period.

-Subscription Duration First Email Notification Maximum Required Notice
+Subscription Duration First Email Notification Minimum Required Notice

 Monthly subscription 29 days prior to renewal date 27 days prior to renewal date